vtex-apps/release-notes/docs/2020-feb/README.md

 Breathe in and relax, because we still have more...

-- **CSS Handles** - Our constantly acclaimed CSS Handles release is also present this month with new CSS Handles for NumericStepper elements and [Search Result](https://vtex.io/docs/components/content-blocks/vtex.search-result/)
+- **CSS Handles** - Our constantly acclaimed CSS Handles release is also present this month with new CSS Handles for the [Search Result](https://vtex.io/docs/components/content-blocks/vtex.search-result/) page.

 - **Shelf IDs** - The [Shelf](https://vtex.io/docs/components/content-blocks/vtex.shelf/) `trackingId` prop now enables you to identify, using a Shelf ID, which Shelf actually had its content accessed and triggered the Google Analytics event.